 - 1.10.1 If a robot is damaged, it has to be taken off the field and must be fixed before it can play again.
-Even if repaired, the robot must remain off the field for at least one minute or until the next kick-off is due. - 1.10.2 Some examples of a damaged robot include: - it does not respond to the ball, or is unable to move (it lost pieces, power, etc.). - it continually moves into the goal or out of the playing field. - it turns over on its own accord. - 1.10.3 Computers and repair equipment are not permitted in the playing area during gameplay.
+Even if repaired, the robot must remain off the field for at least one minute or until the next kick-off is due. - 1.10.2 Some examples of a damaged robot include: - it does not respond to the ball, or is unable to move (it lost pieces, power, etc.). - it continually moves into the goal or out of the playing field. - · it turns over on its own accord. - 1.10.3 Computers and repair equipment are not permitted in the playing area during gameplay.
 Usually, a team member will need to take the damaged robot to an "approved repair table" near the playing area.
 A referee may permit robot sensor calibration, computers and other tools in the playing area, only for the 5 minutes before the start of each half.
-Reprogramming of robots during the gameplay can only happen when they are out of game (i.e., damaged or out of bounds), or when explicitly allowed by the referee. - After a robot has been fixed, it will be placed on the unoccupied neutral spot furthest from the ball, facing its own goal.
+4 - After a robot has been fixed, it will be placed on the unoccupied neutral spot furthest from the ball, facing its own goal.
 A robot can only be returned to the field if the damage has been repaired.
-If the referee notices that the robot was returned to the field with the same original problem, s/he may ask the robot to be removed, and proceed with the game as if the robot had not been returned. - 1.10.5 Only the referee decides whether a robot is damaged.
+If the referee notices that the robot was returned to the field with the same original problem, s/he may ask the robot to be removed and proceed with the game as if the robot had not been returned. - 1.10.5 Only the referee decides whether a robot is damaged.
 A robot can only be taken off or returned with the referee's permission. - 1.10.6 If both robots from the same team are deemed damaged at kick-off, gameplay will be paused and the remaining team will be awarded 1 goal for each elapsed 30 seconds that their opponent's robots remain damaged.
 However, these rules only apply when none of the two robots from the same team were damaged as the result of the opponent team violating the rules. - 1.10.7 Whenever a robot is removed from play, its motors must be turned off.